 When Should You Teach Your Baby to Self-Soothe?

-Self-soothing is a skill baby needs to sleep on their own—newborns are not born with it.
-Their brains are not developed enough to manage their emotions and that’s why they need parental aid to calm them down through singing, hugging, holding, rocking, or feeding.
-So, for the first 3 months, they rely on you.
+Self-soothing is a skill babies need to sleep on their own—newborns are not born with it.
+Their brains are not developed enough to manage their emotions, and that’s why they need parental aid to calm them down through singing, hugging, holding, rocking, or feeding.
+So, for the first three months, they rely on their parents.

 By this point, their brain becomes capable of regulating their emotions to an extent, and their sleep pattern also matures.
-Hence, their dependency level on you for getting a sound sleep lessens.
+Hence, their dependency level on their parents for getting sound sleep lessens.
 However, self-soothing should not be misunderstood for complete self-reliance for sleeping, as they are still too young.

 Benefits of Self-Soothing for Infants

 Self-soothing is an ability which helps babies to sleep faster on their own and is beneficial in the long run.
 Some of the benefits of self-soothing are mentioned below:

 Research seconds the fact that the babies who can self-soothe themselves sleep at night, better and longer.
 Moreover, they can also easily fall back to sleep independently even if they wake up in the middle of the night.